asimwe1/rust_chatapp/site/guide/12-faq.md

 <div class="content">

-We **enthusiastically** recommend using Rocket in production, with the following
+We **enthusiastically** recommend using Rocket in production, with the following non-exhaustive list of caveats:
-caveats:

   1. Run Rocket behind a reverse proxy like HAProxy or in a production load balancing environment.
-Rocket (Hyper) doesn't employ any defenses against DDoS attacks or certain DoS attacks.
+Rocket (Hyper) doesn't employ any defenses against DDoS attacks or certain DoS attacks which can be mitigated by an external service.

-  2. Use a TLS termination proxy for zero-downtown certificate rotation.
+  2. Use a TLS termination proxy (perhaps from 1.) for zero-downtown certificate rotation.

   3. Properly configure your databases and database pools, especially with respect to the pool size.